BADragons/case-study-1-ACurtis86/README.md

 2e) The color on my website will be soft and nutural colors.
 They will help my website to look friendly.

 2f) My website is to show what I am doing with my life.
 I will be showing why I learned some instruments and Why I love traveling.
 I've always been interested in traveling because I want to see the world.
-I hvae always wanted to go to Scotland and Germany.
+I have always wanted to go to Scotland and Germany.
 I want to explore and be places that I have never been to before.
 I started playing the violin 6 years ago.
-I first saw Lindsay Sterling playing the violin and I thought that she looked super graceful while playing and I wanted to be like her.
+I first saw Lindsey Stirling playing the violin and I thought that she looked super graceful while playing and I wanted to be like her.
 What I didn't know at the time was how much effort it really was to play the violin.

 2g)

-2h)
+2h) Some ways that I could make my website more accessible would be to